Indonesian Scientist Eaten Alive By Crocodile As She Fed It

 Efforts to recover Tuwo’s body proved extremely difficult as the crocodile was reluctant to let go of its prey.
 It reportedly thrashed about violently every time officials tried to fish the corpse out of the water.

-Merry the Crocodile has since been captured and taken to a wildlife rescue center in nearby Bitung district for medical tests to confirm that it had indeed eaten Tuwo.
+Merry has since been captured and taken to a wildlife rescue center in nearby Bitung district for medical tests to confirm that it had indeed eaten Tuwo.
 The crocodile is believed to be owned by a Japanese businessman who was not at the center at the time of the attack.

-Local police chief, Raswin Sirait, told the media, “We are still looking for the owner of the crocodile… I believe the owner must acknowledge this horrible incident.
+The local police chief, Raswin Sirait, told the media, “We are still looking for the owner of the crocodile… I believe the owner must acknowledge this horrible incident.
 But we have neither seen him nor know where he is.

 “We also need to know if he is legally permitted to own crocodiles and other expensive aquatics in his company,” he added.
 “If there is no permit, he will be detained.”